SoftUni-Internal/interactive-content/EN/07-Design-Patterns-and-Best-Practices/01-Design-Patterns-Definition.md

 **Design patterns** are like blueprints for solutions to common, recurring problems that programmers face during development.

-The main benefit of knowing and using design patterns is that they have been developed and tested over the years by many different people to solve similar issues in many different software languages.
+The main benefit of knowing and using design patterns is that they have been developed and tested in time by many different people to solve similar issues in multiple software languages.

-These patterns are not necessarily unique to the language being used.
+These patterns are not necessarily unique to the currently used language.

-Rather, they are design principles that can be applied almost universally.
+Instead, they are design principles that are applicable almost universally.

-**Design patterns** improve code reusability, readability, and help avoid the need for extensive refactoring.
+**Design patterns** improve code reusability and readability, eliminating the need for extensive refactoring.

 They are already proven, optimized, and are short solutions to given problems.